-Since this Commission's recommendation there have been requests to reconsider the prohibition on the conversion of existing housing.
+Since the Commission's November 2011 recommendation there have been requests to reconsider the prohibition on the conversion of existing housing.
 Currently, the following methods of conversion are being considered:

 - Supervisor Wiener proposed to allow three limited exceptions where the conversion of existing housing and SROs would be permitted to be converted to student housing. - Supervisor Kim proposed that residential and SRO buildings that have been vacant for at least one year or underutilized for at least two years and create blight could be converted to student housing via Conditional Use authorization.